macmade/XS-Labs-Style-Guide/README.md

 This is just a personal taste.
 After 15 years of professional development, I like to see a lot of spaces in my own code.
 It's like letting the code breath.
-Code is about rythm, and readability.
+Code is about rhythm, and readability.
 And I think taking time to carefully align operators, declarations, etc. improves the overall readability and the feeling you can get while reading code.

 License
 -------